kiddojazz/RPA-in-Python/README.md

 According to Wikipedia, Robotic Process Automation (RPA) is a form of business process automation technology based on metaphorical software robots (bots) or artificial Intelligence.
 The RPA software can be said to be a robot or bot that can learn, mimic(copy), and then execute processes based on business processes.

-The RPA can also be said to be an application of Technology, governed by Logic and structural input, aimed at recording steps and automating business processes as a required output.
+The RPA can also be said to be an application of Technology, governed by logic and structural unit, aimed at recording steps and automating business processes as a required output.

 # What are the benefits of RPA?